-The presentation for the Group Financial Results for the year ended 31 December 2022 (the "Investor Presentation"), available on https://bankofcyprus.com/en-gb/group/investor-relations/reports-presentations/financial-results/, includes additional financial information not presented within the Group Financial Results Press Release (the "Press Release"), primarily relating to (i) NPE analysis (movements by segments and customer type), (ii) rescheduled loans analysis, (iii) details of historic restructuring activity including REMU activity, (iv) Income statement by business line, (v) NIM and interest income analysis and (vi) Loan portfolio analysis in accordance with the three-stages model for impairment of IFRS 9, (vii) fixed income portfolio and (viii) income statement of insurance and payment solutions business.
-Except in relation to any non-IFRS measure, the financial information contained in the Investor Presentation has been prepared in accordance with the Group's significant accounting policies as described in the Group's Annual Financial Report 2021 and updated in the Interim Financial Report 2022.
-The Investor Presentation should be read in conjunction with the information contained in the Press Release nor in the Investor Presentation constitutes statutory financial statements prepared in accordance with International Financial Report 2022.
+The presentation for the Group Financial Results for the year ended 31 December 2022 (the "Investor Presentation"), available on https://bankofcyprus.com/en-gb/group/investor-relations/reports-presentations/financial-results/, includes additional financial information not presented within the Group Financial Results Press Release (the "Press Release"), primarily relating to (i) NPE analysis (movements by segments and customer type), (ii) rescheduled loans analysis, (iii) details of historic restructuring activity including REMU activity, (iv)income statement by business line, (v) NIM and interest income analysis, (vi) loan portfolio analysis in accordance with the three-stages model for impairment of IFRS 9, (vii) fixed income portfolio per issuer type and (viii) income statement of insurance and payment solutions business.
+Except in relation to any non-IFRS measure, the financial information contained in the Investor Presentation has been prepared in accordance with the Group's significant accounting policies as described in the Group's Annual Financial Report 2022.
+The Investor Presentation should be read in conjunction with the information contained in the Press Release and neither the financial information in the Press Release nor in the Investor Presentation constitutes statutory financial statements prepared in accordance with International Financial Reporting Standards.